 The oldest and largest of these ruin pubs is Szimpla Kert, which makes a great first stop on any ruin pub crawl.

-If you’d like to make your way through several ruin pubs and prefer a group experience, there are more than enough pub crawls to choose from!
+If you’d like to make your way through several ruin pubs and prefer a group experience, a ruin pub crawl can be a fun way to wrap up your visit to Budapest!

-Personally, we always bought the passes.
-It worked out to be cheaper and was also more convenient–we didn’t want to worry about forgetting to validate a ticket and end up with a hefty fine (and they do watch tickets very carefully in Budapest–we had ours checked several times).
+It tends to work out to be cheaper and is also more convenient–we don’t want to worry about forgetting to validate a ticket and end up with a hefty fine.

 How Many Days in Budapest?